Spectrally-large scale geometry in cotangent bundles: Proofs

 Moreover, by the inequality between the spectral norm and the Hofer norm in (\ref{gamma-hofer}), for any $a, b\in\bR^\infty$,

-In this way, we finish the proof of Theorem \ref{Ham-infinite-flat}.
+In this way, we finish the proof of Theorem~\ref{Ham-infinite-flat}.

 In what follows, we will focus on the proof of Proposition \ref{ham-estimate}.
-As preparations, since $D_g^*N$ admits non-empty boundary, we need to recall the Morse theory on this setting.
-For a compact manifold $M$ with non-empty boundary $\partial M$, a smooth function is said to be Morse when its critical points lie in the interior of $M$, are not degenerate, and when its restriction to the boundary is Morse (\cite{Lau11}).
-We call the critical point $p$ of $f|_{\partial M}$ type N (resp.~D) if when $\left< df(p), n(p) \right>$ is negative (resp.~positive), where $n(p)$ denotes the outward normal to the boundary at $p$.
+As preparations, we need to recall the Morse theory on non-compact manifolds.
+For a non-compact manifold $M$, we can define the Morse cohomology with a coercive Morse function $g$, which means that for any $a\in\bR$, $M^a\coloneqq\{x\in M \mid g(x)\leq a\}$ is compact.
+This construction is similar to the usual Morse theory, see \cite{Sch93}.